Writing your Journal Article: Draft to Submission in Eight Weeks

 Time & Place

-With the needs of young academics firmly in mind, the aim of this course, inspired by Belcher's Writing your journal article in 12 weeks, is to get a journal article into publishable form.
+With the needs of young academics firmly in mind, the aim of this course, inspired by Wendy L. Belcher's Writing your journal article in 12 weeks (Sage, 2009), but also drawing on other materials, is to get a journal article into publishable form.

 The instructors will provide targeted materials and activities to help you push your chosen piece of writing towards completion within your chosen timeframe.